Facing Overwhelm as an Adult

 What is emotional overwhelm and why is it an important concern?
 According to Good Therapy, it is “a state of being beset by intense emotion that is difficult to manage, can often affect a person’s ability to think and act rationally or perform in an efficient and functional manner.”
 The American Psychological Association (APA) says that overwhelm among adults can significantly shake your physical and emotional health.

-It can contribute to or complicate hypertension, heart ailments, or diabetes.
+It can contribute to or complicate hypertension, heart issues, or diabetes.
 It can also weaken your immune defenses and make you eat more, contributing to weight gain and obesity.
-In addition, overwhelm can trigger or worsen sleeplessness.
-According to APA, several studies have revealed that overwhelm or stress is also linked to depression, anxiety, and the tendency to abuse substances.
+In addition, overwhelm can trigger or worsen sleep issues.
+According to the APA, several studies have revealed that overwhelm and stress are also linked to depression, anxiety, and the tendency to abuse substances.

 Conditions that Aggravate Overwhelm

 There are other factors that can make overwhelm more complicated, such as issues in your relationships or at work or school.
-Emotional conditions, such as depression, anxiety, and mood disorders, can also make your state of emotional overwhelm more complex.
+Mental health issues, such as depression, anxiety, and mood disorders, can also make your state of emotional overwhelm more complex.
 For instance, adjustment can be tougher for those with ADHD, for whom the “world is curvilinear.”
 According to Dr. William Dodson, the “past, present, and future are never separate and distinct for people with ADHD… as ADHDers experience life more intensely than neurotypicals … Everything is now and that can complicate everyday life, work, and relationships.”
-Life is riddled with countless reasons and opportunities for overwhelm, but you control how you pick your battles.
+Life is riddled with countless reasons and opportunities for overwhelm, but you control how you manage it.

 Just living life can bring about numerous reasons to be overwhelmed.
 Striving to be a good person who is loving, responsible, and caring, as well as an achiever who is a perfectionist, organized, and prompt, can overwhelm you.
 By being human, you are vulnerable to pain, frustration, and getting overworked and tired.